 The uber-frizz was the antithesis of the Facetasm hair, which I completely adored.
 The Facetasm hair was caked in megawatt shiny gel.
 It looked like plastic it was so shiny.
 It went beyond just being gelled without a hair out of place to the extent of there being almost as much gel as there was hair.
 Gelled hair says ‘I’m in control’.
 This expression went one step further to say ‘my hair is my control’.
 Love: the theme.
 It was slick.

 And it didn’t stop there.
-The Love theme went beyond control.
+The Love theme went beyond.
 The boldness of the clothes – the angles, layers, simple colour schemes – shone.
 Models wore necklaces with huge loose pearls sliding horizontally in metal boxes across their collar bones.
 It was unique.
 It was the type of jewellery that you lust to try on and wear just to see how it feels.
 In fact, like the necklaces, the whole collection was wearable yet impeccably outlandish.
 Facetasm was animated.
 The tailoring was precise.
 The cut of the shoulders oozed deliberation and chikara without being obsessive or masculine.
-It was more about order than being in control.
+It was more about being in order than anything.

-Overall if 1980’s individualism was about being able to make changes, about gender equality by way of masculinity represented in wide shoulders, in contrast what was espied on the runway was more about strategy – putting things into order – with flow and prerogative.
+Overall, if 1980’s individualism was about being able to make changes, about gender equality, masculinity represented in wide shoulders, in contrast what we espied on the runway was more about strategy – putting things into order – with flow and prerogative.
 It wasn’t too girly-girl, on the feminine side but something other than feminine, other than masculine.
 A feminine androgyny possibly if that weren’t an oxymoron.
 A reservoir begins with a dam; the ideas in Facetasm have an expanse.